What are TU9 universities in Germany?

 These universities are some of the most highly regarded universities globally and are considered a top choice for students seeking world-class education.

 Each of the TU9 universities has its own unique strengths and specializations, but they all share a commitment to academic excellence and provide students with a top-notch education.
-In addition to their academic quality, TU9 universities are also known for their strong research programs, which have led to groundbreaking discoveries and innovations.
+In addition to their academic quality, TU9 universities are also known for their strong research programs and are known for their research and teachings, which have led to groundbreaking discoveries and innovations.

 RWTH Aachen was founded in 1870 and is located in Aachen in North Rhine-Westphalia.
 RWTH Aachen is one of the leading technical universities in Germany and is known for its excellent engineering programs.
 In addition to engineering, RWTH Aachen also offers programs in other fields such as business, economics, law, and social sciences.